EO-Robotics/EO1/README.md

 - [ ] 🤗 Release [pre-training models](https://huggingface.co/collections/IPEC-COMMUNITY/eo-robotics-68ac4ff30e1f746cac28ca14), Interleaved Dataset `EO-Data1.5M` and benchmark `EO-Bench`.
 - [ ] ⚡️ Efficient LLM Inference over Long Sequences, Efficient KV-cache, etc.
 - [ ] 🤖 Integrate with human feedback fine-tuning.

+## Troubleshooting

+1. If you encounter the error `FFmpeg is not properly installed in your environment.
+We support`, you can install it with `conda install ffmpeg`.

 ## 🤝 Contributing